I think one of the most human verses in the entire Bible is also the shortest one: "Jesus wept." (John 11:35)

 Don't Stuff It and Forget It

 While I enjoyed the joy God gave me during my pregnancy, I knew it had to come to an end at some point.
-I expected I would start dealing with it after Skylar was born, I didn't expect to be such a wreck immediately after her birth, before even leaving the hospital.
+I expected I would start dealing with it after Skylar was born, I didn't expect to be such a wreck immediately after her birth.
 I experienced postpartum depression and the grief of losing my best friend all at the same time.

 There were days when all I did was cry, and I began to wonder if I would be depressed forever.
 There were nights when my husband held me while I sobbed, for a long time.
 In my grief, he showed me what Paul meant when he wrote: "Husbands, love your wives, just as Christ also loved the church and gave Himself for her..."
 (Ephesians 5:25).
 He showed me a glimpse of heaven during those hard nights.